Strawberry Lime Cheesecake Bars

 Cheesecake is one of those desserts people either love or hate.
-My husband and I are the perfect example of that, I love cheesecake and he hates cheesecake.
 But if your like me and you love cheesecake, then your going to love these Strawberry Lime Cheesecake Bars.

 As always, these bars are super simple to make with an easy homemade flour crust layered with strawberry preserve jam and topped with a creamy layer of lime cheesecake.
 The hint of lime in the cheesecake is so complimentary to the sweet strawberry jam layer, making this a light, refreshing and delicious dessert.